Updated Jan. 30, 2017

 Taxes are all about the numbers.
 But when it comes to Form W-2, the alphabet also is important.

-The main thing you look for on your annual tax statement from your employer is, of course, the amount you earned, listed in boxes 1, 3 and 5, and the various taxes withheld in boxes 2, 4, 6 and, if you live in a state that collects tax on wages, in boxes 17 and 19.
+The main thing you look for on your annual tax statement from your employer is, of course, the amount you earned, listed in boxes 1, 3 and 5, and the various taxes withheld in boxes 2, 4, 6 and, if you live in a state or city that collects tax on wages, in boxes 17 and 19.

 But there is much more on this document.